jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

-It's best to spend a whole year on the rewrite, while keeping the legacy version relevant and able to sustain the business, than to spend 6 months on the rewrite to reach the end and find you no longer have a business, because your legacy software just couldn't keep up with the business without maintenance.
+It's best to spend a whole year on the rewrite, while keeping the legacy version relevant and able to sustain the business, than to spend 6 months on the rewrite to reach the end and find you no longer have a business, because your old system just couldn't keep up with the business without maintenance.

 ## In the end